Special needs housing

 - Rooms larger than a triple will not be made available during the special needs housing process.
 No more than two single rooms will be available to special needs applicants and their "draw group."

-All special needs applicants must meet with either Angie Hodgeman, Coordinator of Undergraduate Housing, 5 New South, or Dean Maria Flores-Mills, 319 West College, in order to be considered for special needs housing.
-Typically students are divided by the first letter of their last name, with Dean Flores-Mills seeing ½ the alphabet and Angie Hodgeman the other.
+All special needs applicants must meet with either Angie Hodgeman, Manager of Undergraduate Housing, 5 New South, or Dean Bryant Blount '08, 314 West College, in order to be considered for special needs housing.
+Typically, students are divided by the first letter of their last name, with Dean Blount seeing the first half of the alphabet, and Angie Hodgeman the other.

-This special needs housing selection process takes place at the beginning of February.
+The special needs housing selection process will take place at the beginning of February.